kethan1/Doodler/README.md

 # Doodler
-A Chrome extension that allows you to doodle on websites. `Ctrl-Z` to enable drawing.
-Once you have pressed `Ctrl-Z`, hold down left-click to draw.
-Up arrow to increase line width, and down arrow to decrease line width. `Ctrl-M` to clear all drawings.
+A Chrome extension that allows you to doodle on websites. `Ctrl-Shift-Z` to enable drawing.
+Once you have pressed `Ctrl-Shift-Z`, hold down left-click to draw. `Ctrl-Shift-Up` to increase line width, and `Ctrl-Shift-Down` to decrease line width. `Ctrl-Shift-M` to clear all drawings.